(OSH7017) WORKER SAFETY, HEALTH AND WELLBEING (20 CREDITS):

 Internationally recognised and highly regarded qualification

-The programme, and MSc award is internationally recognised by government bodies, public and private sector and employers from many countries across the world, including amongst others, UK, Oman, Libya, Lebanon, Nigeria and Germany.
+Internationally recognised by government bodies, public and private sector and employers from many countries across the world, including amongst others, UK, Oman, Libya, Lebanon, Nigeria and Germany.

-Close links with Industry
+Close links with industry

 Improved career potential